 By: Hayden Cordova | Lifestyle Editor

-Regarding streaming services, platforms such as Netflix, Disney Plus, and Amazon Prime had already seen marked success prior to the crisis.
-Now with the majority of people forced to stay indoors, the popularity of streaming services has only grown larger.
+Regarding streaming services, platforms such as Netflix, Disney Plus, and Amazon Prime had already seen marked success before the crisis.
+Now with most people forced to stay indoors, the popularity of streaming services has only grown larger.
 According to Nasdaq, Both stocks and membership numbers remain steadfast in their loyalty towards Netflix as the most successful streaming service to date despite the competition, even citing a boom in subscriptions from the coronavirus pandemic.
-However, gauging the full success of these platforms can be difficult, with companies controversially keeping viewership analytics largely to themselves, according to Time magazine.
+However, gauging these platforms’ full success can be difficult, with companies controversially keeping viewership analytics largely to themselves, according to Time magazine.

 Movie theaters, however, have not fared as well as streaming services in the midst of the pandemic.
-The Verge reported that AMC Theaters and Regal Entertainment Group, the largest theater chains in the United States, along with countless others have closed their doors to moviegoers in an effort to prevent the spread of coronavirus.
-According to Variety as of March 15, “ticket sales in North America hit their lowest levels in more than two decades.”
+The Verge reported that AMC Theaters and Regal Entertainment Group, the largest theater chain in the United States, along with countless others have closed their doors to moviegoers to prevent the spread of coronavirus.
+According to Variety, as of March 15, “ticket sales in North America hit their lowest levels in more than two decades.”
 With future Hollywood productions effectively put on hold and the films already in theaters having only a few short weeks to run their course, this has led to studios relying on digitally distributing these films early to make up the difference.
-According to Time, Disney Plus will see the release of their films Onward and Frozen 2 months ahead of their intended home release window, while Universal’s The Hunt releases on Amazon Prime just days after its premiere along with several others.
+According to Time, Disney Plus will see the release of their films Onward and Frozen 2 months ahead of their intended home release window.

-“I think the pandemic is a good test run for releasing movies on streaming services,” said Smith.
+“I think the pandemic is a good test run for releasing movies on streaming services,” Smith said.
 “It’ll give companies a good idea of how well it would work future-wise.
 But I think theaters are going to remain a pastime that a lot of people will still participate in once they open back up.”